 The Compensation Committee approves a set of financial goals, taking into account the CEO's recommendations, and allocates a weighting of the target incentive compensation among the various goals that it establishes.
-For fiscal 2012, the Compensation Committee determined in the early part of the year that no payments were to be made under our ICP if EPS were less than the previous year's results.
+For fiscal 2014, the Compensation Committee determined in the early part of the year that no payments were to be made under our ICP if EPS were less than the previous year's results.

 After the end of the fiscal year, the Compensation Committee and the CEO evaluate our performance and the performance of our business segments and consider the results compared to the pre-established goals.
 As a starting point, target amounts under our ICP are generally earned if we achieve our financial goals for the year.
-For fiscal 2012, target payout was set at the high end of the external guidance range established at the beginning of the fiscal year.
-This was viewed by the Committee as an appropriate goal based on uncertain economic factors and an expectation of slower growth.
+For fiscal 2014, the annual ICP target payout was set based upon goals for each measure between midpoint and the high end of the external guidance range established at the beginning of the fiscal year.
+This was viewed by the Committee as appropriate based on economic conditions and an expectation of sales growth slightly below our long-term financial goals.
 In addition to performance relative to pre-established financial goals, awards to each officer under our ICP may be adjusted based on the Compensation Committee's year-end assessment (and except in the case of the CEO, based on the CEO's recommendation) as to the individual's achievement of individual goals and objectives and certain more subjective assessments of leadership acumen and the individual's expected future contributions.
-Accordingly, while achieving our financial goals is extremely important in determining our annual incentive compensation, the Compensation Committee maintains discretion to adjust annual incentive compensation upward, not to exceed the maximum under our Annual Incentive Compensation Plan for Senior Executvie Officers (Senior ICP), or downward, notwithstanding achievement of these goals.
+Accordingly, while achieving our financial goals is extremely important in determining our annual incentive compensation, the Compensation Committee maintains discretion to adjust annual incentive compensation, not to exceed the maximum under our Annual Incentive Compensation Plan for Senior Executive Officers (Senior ICP) as described in the following

-Under our Senior ICP, which applies to the CEO and the other designated senior officers, annual incentive compensation payments to those officers in total may not exceed 1% of our applicable net earnings (as defined in that plan) with the CEO's maximum payment not to exceed 35% of the available funds, and each of the other four designated senior officers, maximum payouts, respectively, not to exceed 15% of the available funds.
+Under our Senior ICP, which applies to the CEO and the other NEOs, annual incentive compensation payments to those officers in total may not exceed 1% of our applicable net earnings (as defined in that plan) with the CEO's maximum payment not to exceed 35% of the available funds, and each of the other four NEOs, maximum payouts, respectively, not to exceed 15% of the available funds.
 The process for determining ICP awards for these individuals is the same as that used for the other ICP participants with the exception being that these individuals are subject to the noted limit on payments.

 The annual incentive compensation measures for Messrs.
-Nosbusch, Crandall and Eisenbrown are based upon corporate performance and the annual incentive compensation measures for Messrs.
-Kulaszewicz and Ruff are based upon a combination of our corporate performance and the performance of the segment and region they led, respectively.
+Nosbusch, Crandall, and Hagerman are based upon Company performance and the annual incentive compensation measures for Messrs.
+Kulaszewicz and Moret are based upon a combination of our Company performance and the performance of the business segment they lead.

-The following table shows the 2012 corporate and segment financial goals used for determining awards under our ICP for fiscal 2012 and our performance compared to those goals:
+The following table shows the 2014 corporate and segment financial goals used to determine awards under our ICP for fiscal 2014 and our performance compared to those goals:

-ICP MEASURES
+ICP Measures